 Kitchen cabinet painter Berkhamsted Hertfordshire

 This particular project was quite an unusual one!
 The kitchen was in great condition and colour wise looked fine.
 The client however just wanted it in a different colour.
-Normally jobs like this, the cabinets need a considerable amount of prep to get it anywhere near this project.
+Normally jobs like this are straight forward.
 Kitchen cabinet painter Berkhamsted Hertfordshire

 There were a couple of areas that needed attention.
-The doors below the sink had retained some water damage which was repaired and some of the plinths/kick boards had blown, these were also sanded back and filled.
+For example the doors below the sink had retained some water damage which was repaired and some of the plinths/kick boards had blown, these were also sanded back and filled.

 As you can see from the photo below, the kitchen looks fine.
 If you drage the centre arrow, you can see the before and after.